cannatag/ldap3/docs/manual/source/tutorial.rst

     # total number of entries: 1

 .. sidebar:: LDIF
     LDIF stands for LDAP Data Interchange Format and is a textual standard used to describe two different aspects of LDAP: the content of an entry (**LDIF-CONTENT**) or the changes performed to an entry with an LDAP operation (**LDIF-CHANGE**).
-LDIF-CONTENT is used to describe LDAP entries in an ASCII stream (i.e. a file), while LDIF-CHANGE is used to describe Add, Delete, Modify and ModifyDn operations.
+LDIF-CONTENT is used to describe LDAP entries in an ASCII stream (i.e. a file), while LDIF-CHANGE is used to describe the Add, Delete, Modify and ModifyDn operations.

     *These two formats have different purposes and cannot be mixed in the same stream.*